Rip Van Winkle Bridge

 spanning the Hudson River between Hudson, New York and Catskill, New York.
 Affording 145 ft of clearance over the water, the structure carries NY 23 across the river, connecting US 9W and NY 385 on the west side with NY 9G on the east side.
+The bridge also passes over Rogers Island and Hallenbeck Creek.

 The bridge is named after the 1819 short story of the same name by Washington Irving, which mentions Hudson and Catskill.

 Construction

+Erecting the bridge

 The bridge was built by the newly created New York State Bridge Authority, opening on July 2, 1935, at a cost of $2.4 million ($ with inflation).

 A fireworks display marked the 50th anniversary of the bridge's construction in 1985.

 A multi-year repainting project was completed in 2009 which removed all lead-based paint.

-Pedestrian walkway

-A pedestrian walkway was completed in 2018 on the south side of the bridge, open from dawn to dusk.
+A pedestrian walkway was completed in 2018 on the south side of the bridge.
+It is open from dawn to dusk.

 Bicyclists may use the roadway or walk their bikes across the pedestrian walkway.
-The walkway is also a link on the Hudson River Skywalk, which links the homes of Hudson River School painters Thomas Cole and Frederic Church.
+The walkway is also a link on the Hudson River Skywalk, which connects the homes of Hudson River School painters Thomas Cole and Frederic Church.